The Demon First Draft

 The new draft will replace the 2013 edition, which I decided to rewrite completely from scratch after realising that my world and its misfit characters had vastly outgrown the original version.
-The new story follows the same plot, but is much deeper, darker and more grown up than its predecessor.
+The new story follows the same plot but is much deeper, darker and more grown-up than its predecessor.
 Also, because it’s written from the point of view of four different characters it’s been a great deal more complex and challenging to write.

 I had hoped to reach the finish line by the end of October, but to quote Blackadder, ‘Fortune vomits on my eiderdown once more.’
 Hence the reason I need to put my blog aside for the time being.

-This will be my last post before I hotfoot it back across the Einstein-Rosen bridge to Galidom, where I will spending the next few months deep inside my cave, and won’t be coming up for air again until the draft is complete.
+This will be my last post before I hotfoot it back across the Einstein-Rosen bridge to Galidom, where I’ll be spending the next few months deep inside my cave, and won’t be coming up for air again until the draft is complete.
 I doubt I’ll get a Wi-Fi signal through thousands of tonnes of volcanic rock, so if my social media posts are on the sporadic side you’ll know why.

 I make no excuses, other than to say it’s been an incredibly tough year for various personal reasons, including the sad loss of my step-dad, the result of which has taken a huge toll on both my mental health and my writing.
-With hindsight, I now realise this was probably my overloaded brain’s way of telling me – in the words of Scotty from Star Trek (except with an genuine Scottish accent ) – ‘She cannae take any more, Captain.
+With hindsight, I now realise this was probably my overloaded brain’s way of telling me – in the words of Scotty from Star Trek (except with a genuine Scottish accent ) – ‘She cannae take any more, Captain.
 She’s gonna blow!’

 There’s still time.